ioi/isolate/README.md

 ### Permissions

 Privileges could be granted to the container in a more fine-grained manner.
 Practically, the container needs only `CAP_SYS_ADMIN` (for remounting cgroups as read-write) and `CAP_NET_ADMIN` (for creating sandbox network interfaces).
-Instead of using `--priviledged`, you could grant only these capabilities with `--cap-add CAP_SYS_ADMIN --cap-add CAP_NET_ADMIN`.
+Instead of using `--privileged`, you could grant only these capabilities with `--cap-add CAP_SYS_ADMIN --cap-add CAP_NET_ADMIN`.

+Note that `isolate-check-environment --execute` requires access to multiple other directories, so it may only be run with `--privileged`.

 ## Building from source